amelia-liston/CS411-Final-Project/README.md

 # CS411-Final-Project

 ## Overview:
-### This project makes calls to the Spotify API and manages the personal statistic of users such as their top items, followed artists, and saved albums.
+### This project makes calls to the Spotify API and manages the personal statistics of users such as their top items, followed artists, and saved albums.

 ## Routes: